-The ethanol industry in this State currently comprises only one producer, but that one producer-the Manildra Group-is an important regional employer that adds significant value to the grain produced by our farmers and is a major exporter.
+The ethanol industry in this State currently comprises only one producer.

+But that one producer, the Manildra Group, is an important regional employer, which adds significant value to the grain produced by our farmers, and is a major exporter.

 Ethanol is a very important product for Manildra.
-It is made from the low-grade starch residue that remains after vital gluten and high-grade starch are produced.
+It is made from the low grade starch residue that remains after vital gluten and high-grade starch are produced.

 A viable market for ethanol ensures that all of the value is extracted from every grain of processed wheat.

-Retention of the 6 per cent ethanol mandate will support continued regional production and encourage other ethanol producers to enter the market.
+Retention of the six percent ethanol mandate will support continued regional production and encourage other ethanol producers to enter the market.

 The biodiesel industry in this State also currently comprises only one producer, with one major project in the early stages of development.

-Local biodiesel production is not sufficient to support even the current 2 per cent biodiesel mandate, so we are reliant on imports from interstate and overseas.
-For this reason the Government decided in December 2011 to suspend the scheduled increase in the biodiesel mandate from 2 per cent to 5 per cent.
+Local biodiesel production is not sufficient to support even the current two percent biodiesel mandate so we are reliant on imports from interstate and overseas.

+For this reason, the Government decided in December 2011 to suspend the scheduled increase in the biodiesel mandate from two percent to five percent.

 I am now pleased to report that National Biodiesel Limited has signed a lease with Port Kembla Port Corporation for a site for its 280 million litre per year soy biodiesel plant.

-When operational, this development will provide more than enough biodiesel to support the increased 5 per cent mandate.
+When operational, this development will provide more than enough biodiesel to support the increased five per cent mandate.

 Importantly, it will also provide a new industry in Port Kembla, new opportunities for New South Wales farmers to grow soybeans as feedstock, and up to 800,000 tonnes per year of high quality soybean meal livestock and poultry feed.
-The development of the project will be monitored and the mandate will be increased to 5 percent as soon as it can be supported by the increase in local production from this development.

-In summary, this bill makes a number of important changes to the Biofuels Act 2007 that will enable the Government to more effectively manage longer-term progress toward the biofuels mandates imposed by the Act.
+The development of the project will be monitored and the mandate will be increased to five percent as soon as it can be supported by the increase in local production from this development.
+In summary, this bill makes a number of important changes to the Biofuels Act that will enable the Government to more effectively manage longer-term progress toward the biofuels mandates imposed by the Act.

 These changes will ensure that progress is driven in a way that is transparent and fair to all stakeholders.

 I commend the bill to the House.